 “Great class,” Hannah said.
 “Shake it out.”

 Darius looked reluctantly at the mirror.
 Orangish drops of sweat dotted his brow like a mutant version of chicken pox before dripping down his face and onto his towel.
 Would tea-tree oil cover that shit up? he thought.
-As he saw the orange flow down his legs, he felt like a snake shedding its skin.
+As he saw the streaks of orange flowing down his legs, he felt like a snake shedding its skin.
 He wondered, seeing the towel at his feet saturated with orange, when the transformation was complete, what would he look like, who would he be, and would Cindy still love him?
 Particularly when he came home with take-out from King Dong?